 The Company's financial statements are prepared using accounting principles generally accepted in the United States of America ("GAAP") applicable to a going concern which contemplates the realization of assets and liquidation of liabilities in the normal course of business.
 The Company has not yet established an ongoing source of revenues sufficient to cover its operating costs and allow it to continue as a going concern.
-In addition, as of July 31, 2009, the Company has an accumulated deficit of \$30,306,624, has incurred a net loss for the three months ended July 31, 2009 of \$814,924, and has a working capital deficit of \$606,999.
+In addition, as of October 31, 2009, the Company has an accumulated deficit of \$30,817,238, has incurred a net loss for the six months ended October 31, 2009 of \$1,325,538, and has a working capital deficit of \$814,153.
 The Company's current business plan requires additional funding beyond its anticipated cash flows from operations.
 These and other factors raise substantial doubt about the Company's ability to continue as a going concern.

-The Company's current business plan and strategy involves five elements that the Company believes are key to its success.
+The Company's current business plan and strategy involves five elements that the Company believes are keys to its success.
 Part I of the plan is to improve the marketing and sales efforts of the better performing, existing products and products the Company believes have potential for meaningful sales growth and discontinue the sale of poor performing products.
-For example, in April 2009, the Company launched a new Internet based advertising campaign for its CinnergenTM product line through dLife.com ("dLife"). dLife is a leading Internet site for diabetic patients.
+For example, in April 2009, the Company launched a new Internet based advertising campaign for its Cinnergen product line through dLife.com ("dLife"). dLife is a leading Internet site for diabetic patients.
 In addition, the Company has undertaken a substantial review and adjustment to its pricing strategy.
-For example, the Company lowered its retail price for a 32 ounce bottle of CinnergenTM from \$39.99 to \$26.95 and made corresponding adjustments to its wholesale pricing structures in an effort to improve retail outlet sales and better compete against alternative products.
-In June 2009, the Company also lowered its retail price for TalsynTM from \$65.00 to \$29.95 as part of its competitive pricing strategy.
-In May 2009, the Company discontinued its low revenue producing I-Boost Immune BarTM.
+For example, the Company lowered its retail price for a 32 ounce bottle of Cinnergen from \$39.99 to \$26.95 and made corresponding adjustments to its wholesale pricing structures in an effort to improve retail outlet sales and better compete against alternative products.
+In June 2009, the Company also lowered its retail price for Talsyn from \$65.00 to \$29.95 as part of its competitive pricing strategy.
+In May 2009, the Company discontinued its low revenue producing I-Boost Immune Bar.
 The Company will continue to evaluate its marketing, pricing and sales strategies with a view to maximize revenue growth and cash in-flows from its existing product lines.

-Part II includes the design and market release of new products, including the Last Shot Hangover RemedyTM, PrevorexTM and the Cyclosurface3TM cosmetics product line.
+Part II includes the design and market release of new products, including Cinnsational! (formerly branded as Last Shot Hangover Remedy), Prevorex, Cyclosurface cosmetics and custom inks for arts and crafts supplies.
 The Company believes these products meet its strategy of focusing on higher margin products targeting large market segments with rapid growth opportunities.

 Part III is a cost containment and expense reduction program, the primary goal of which is to reduce overhead expenses.
 One of Company's largest overhead expenses is the Cherry Hill, New Jersey facility.
 The Cherry Hill facility at 22,400 square feet is more than twice the amount of space required by the Company to operate efficiently.
 Accordingly, the Company has listed the property for sale or lease.
-The estimated fair market value of the property is \$1.7 million.
+The estimated fair market value of the property is \$1.25 million.
+The Company has also taken steps to reduce its operating costs by reducing its headcount.
+The Company eliminated two management positions during its second fiscal quarter reducing its payroll expenses by \$235,000 on an annual basis.